-2024 saw Kale return to the WPCA full time as an outrider since 2017.
-The 2024 season saw Kale win the Grande Prairie Stompede behind Jamie Laboucane, rode in four championship final heats, and his eighth place finish in the World Standings was a career best.
+2025 saw Kale win the Bonnyville Chuckwagon Championship behind Jamie Laboucane, and the Richard Cosgrave Memorial Award as Calgary Stampede Aggregate/Safety Champion Outrider for Logan Gorst.
+He rode in three championship final heats, and his eighth place finish in the World Standings was a career best.

 Kale began driving chuckwagons in 2021 on the Canadian Professional Chuckwagon Association (CPCA) circuit and was named the CPCA’s High Point Rokkie Driver at season’s end.
 Kale drove on a permit with the WPCA at the Grande Prairie Stompede in 2022 and made the championship final heat.
 Kale put his driving career on pause during the 2023 season and is back to outriding full time.